-- Virtually every area of the Kathmandu Valley covered from Thamel, Paknajol, the old southern city streets, east Kathmandu, Freak street and the markets, Boudhanath Stupa, Pashupatinath, Swayambhunath (monkey temple), Patan (Lalitpur), Bhaktapur, Kailashnath Mahadev, Panauti, Thimi, Kirtipur, Dhulikhel, Bungamati, Budhanilkantha, Gokarna, Godavari, Changu Narayan and Nagarkot
+- Virtually every area of the Kathmandu Valley is covered, from Thamel, Paknajol, the old southern city streets, east Kathmandu, Freak Street and the markets, to Boudhanath Stupa, Pashupatinath, Swayambhunath (Monkey Temple), Patan (Lalitpur), Bhaktapur, Kailashnath Mahadev, Panauti, Thimi, Kirtipur, Dhulikhel, Bungamati, Budhanilkantha, Gokarna, Godavari, Changu Narayan, and Nagarkot.

-- Go outside the Valley to the ancient fortress at Nuwakot or on to the cable car at Manakamana or Bandipur
+- Go outside the Valley to the ancient fortress at Nuwakot, or to the cable car at Manakamana or Bandipur.

-- Visit the jungles of Nepal with an easy trip to Chitwan or a take a more adventurous journey to Bardia
+- Visit the jungles of Nepal with an easy trip to Chitwan, or take a more adventurous journey to Bardia.

-- Trek into the great Himalayas by discovering what it’s really like up there along with all the preparation needed
+- Trek into the great Himalayas, discovering what it’s really like up there, along with all the preparation needed.

-- Exclusive highly detailed courtyard diagrams showing you were everything is with ease
+- Exclusive highly detailed courtyard diagrams showing you where everything is with ease.

-- How, what and where to shop for souvenirs, jewelry, tea and more in Kathmandu & throughout Nepal
+- Learn how, what, and where to shop for souvenirs, jewelry, tea, and more in Kathmandu & throughout Nepal.

-- Transportation details from arriving into Nepal to taking local or private transport throughout the country
+- Transportation details from arriving in Nepal to taking local or private transport throughout the country.

-- Learn about the vast cultures of Nepal along with religion & faith in Nepal
+- Learn about the vast cultures of Nepal, along with religion & faith in the country.

 This print guidebook truly is the complete guidebook to Nepal!

 I’ve read every guidebook to Nepal.
-Some are no more than copy/paste versions taken from other sites.
-Others are generic and not written specifically for Nepal.
-This 578 page print edition guidebook to Nepal has been written, mapped, reviewed, photographed and created with the travelers heart in mind.
+Some are mere copy/paste versions taken from other sites, while others are generic and not tailored specifically for Nepal.
+Unlike the latest big brand publishers that omit details like hotel, restaurant, transport, or even entry fee costs, my guidebook includes them all.
+This 620-page print edition guidebook to Nepal has been written, mapped, reviewed, photographed, and created with the traveler’s heart in mind.

-I personally visited and reviewed over 615 hotels, guesthouses and everything in-between throughout Nepal.
+I personally visited and reviewed over 615 hotels, guesthouses, and various accommodations throughout Nepal.

-I don’t, nor have I ever, taken sponsored trips, hotel stays, meals, gifts or money in exchange for reviews.
-This way you as a visitor to Nepal will read and get exactly what I experienced at a hotel, trekking company or in restaurants.
+I have never accepted sponsored trips, hotel stays, meals, gifts, or money in exchange for reviews.
+This ensures that as a visitor to Nepal, you will read and experience exactly what I did at hotels, trekking companies, and restaurants.

-It’s a well known fact that many people take sponsored trips to travel the world and then write about these places.
-I don’t believe that this is the best way to give readers the best experience when they purchase a book.
+It’s a well-known fact that many people accept sponsored trips to travel the world and then write about these places.
+However, I believe this approach does not provide readers with the best experience when purchasing a guidebook.

-Trust is important and it’s one of the main experiences you’ll get with this print guidebook to Nepal.
-Everything is written as you will experience it!
-No flowery language about things unless something deserves such a mention.
+Trust is crucial, and it is a key aspect of the experience provided by this print guidebook to Nepal.
+Everything is written as you will experience it, with no embellished language unless it is truly warranted.